oscar-franzen/dynamic-markov-compression/README.md

 ## Benchmark
-I will run the benchmark on the Linux kernel 5.11-rc7 source code and the calgary corpus [4].
+I will run the benchmark on the Linux kernel 5.11-rc7 source code and the calgary corpus [4]. `--nodes` was set to `10000000`.

 Downloading the kernel source code and print number of bytes:

 ```bash
 wget https://git.kernel.org/torvalds/t/linux-5.11-rc7.tar.gz